 Once you have healed from any preliminary treatments, Dr. Keith Harrison can perform your implant placement.
 During the procedure, he will make a small incision into your gum tissue and embed the implant posts into your jaw.
 It typically takes three to six months to heal from implant surgery.
 When you have fully healed, our team can attach a custom crown, bridge, or denture to your implants for a fully restored smile.

 Drs.
 David Harrison, Keith Harrison, and Bradford Korn proudly serve Fort Wayne and the surrounding areas.
 Please contact us online to schedule an appointment and learn more about dental implants.
-You can also reach our West Jefferson office at (260) 432-3588 or our Winchester office at (260) 747-4747.
+You can also reach our Getz Rd. office at (260) 432-3588 or our Winchester office at (260) 747-4747.